Applying for a Federal Direct Student Loan

 Federal Direct Loans

 Subsidized Loans have their interest paid by the federal government while the student is in school, enrolled at least half-time.
-Undergraduate students only can be eligibile for the Subsidized loan.
+Undergraduate students only can be eligible for the Subsidized loan.

 Unsubsidized Loans accrue interest, which the student in responsible for paying, from the time the full loan is disbursed to the student or student’s account.
 Both Undergraduate and Graduate students can be eligible for the Unsubsidized loan.